Jump to section

-Before you start uploading to your Wistia account, get familiar with our recommendations for video resolution, settings, and formats.
-This will make uploading easier, and you will end up with top quality web encodes for your videos!
+Before you start uploading to your Wistia account, get familiar with our recommendations for media settings, file formats, and video resolution.
+This will make uploading easier, and you will end up with top quality web encodes for your medias!

-Export settings are configured when you publish or export a video from your editing/creation tools.
-Wistia has a few ideal specifications we recommend when you export a video prior to uploading:
+Export settings are configured when you publish or export a media from your editing/creation tools.
+Wistia has a few ideal specifications we recommend when you export a media prior to uploading:

 - File Type: MP4 (recommended)

 - Aspect Ratio: We accept videos of any aspect ratio, but wider = higher quality

 - For an audio only file, like a podcast, you will want to use an MP3 codec

 - Sample Rate: 44.1 kHz

 After you upload a media to Wistia, it enters the processing stage where we will encode a series of media assets or derivatives.
 The settings on your media are the blueprint for this process.
 For video files, these assets will be encoded at various sizes and quality levels to ensure a great viewing experience across a wide array of devices and networks.
 For audio files, we’ll encode a single mp3 asset.
 The original file you upload does not get delivered via the Wistia player, we will only serve the optimized media assets we create.